KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 You can upgrade to [KeyboardKit Pro][Pro] to unlock Pro features.

-* ⌨️ <doc:Essentials> - KeyboardKit Pro unlocks more essential tools, keyboard previews, etc.
+* ⌨️ <doc:Essentials> - More essential tools, keyboard previews, etc.
-* 🤖 <doc:AI-Article> - KeyboardKit Pro unlocks features that are needed for AI.
+* 🤖 <doc:AI-Article> - Features that are needed for AI.
-* 📱 <doc:App-Article> - KeyboardKit Pro unlocks app-specific screens & views.
+* 📱 <doc:App-Article> - App-specific screens & views.
-* 💡 <doc:Autocomplete-Article> - KeyboardKit Pro unlocks on-device & remote autocomplete.
+* 💡 <doc:Autocomplete-Article> - On-device & remote autocomplete.
-* 🗯 <doc:Callouts-Article> - KeyboardKit Pro unlocks localized callouts for all **68** locales.
+* 🗯 <doc:Callouts-Article> - Localized callouts for **68 locales**.
-* 🎤 <doc:Dictation-Article> - KeyboardKit Pro can perform dictation from the keyboard.
+* 🎤 <doc:Dictation-Article> - Trigger dictation from the keyboard.
-* 😀 <doc:Emojis-Article> - KeyboardKit Pro unlocks a powerful emoji keyboard.
+* 😀 <doc:Emojis-Article> - A powerful emoji keyboard.
-* ⌨️ <doc:External-Keyboards-Article> - KeyboardKit Pro can detect if an external keyboard is connected.
+* ⌨️ <doc:External-Keyboards-Article> - Detect if an external keyboard is connected.
-* 🔉 <doc:Feedback-Article> - KeyboardKit Pro unlocks tools for toogling feedback on & off.
-* 🏠 <doc:Host-Article> - KeyboardKit Pro can identify specific host applications.
+* 🏠 <doc:Host-Article> - Identify and open specific host applications.
-* 🔣 <doc:Layout-Article> - KeyboardKit Pro unlocks localized layouts for all **68** locales.
+* 🔣 <doc:Layout-Article> - Localized layouts for **68 locales**.
-* 🌐 <doc:Localization-Article> - KeyboardKit Pro unlocks **68** locale-specific services and keyboard views.
+* 🌐 <doc:Localization-Article> - Services & views for **68 locales**.
-* 👁 <doc:Previews-Article> - KeyboardKit Pro unlocks keyboard and theme previews.
+* 👁 <doc:Previews-Article> - Keyboard & theme previews for in-app use.
-* ➡️ <doc:Proxy-Article> - KeyboardKit Pro unlocks ways for `UITextDocumentProxy` to read the full document.
+* ➡️ <doc:Proxy-Article> - Let `UITextDocumentProxy` read the full document.
-* 📝 <doc:Text-Input-Article> - KeyboardKit Pro unlocks tools to let you type within the keyboard.
+* 📝 <doc:Text-Input-Article> - Let users type within the keyboard.
-* 🍭 <doc:Themes-Article> - KeyboardKit Pro unlocks a theme engine with many pre-defined themes.
+* 🍭 <doc:Themes-Article> - A theme engine with many pre-defined themes.